gselini/gselini.github.io/README.md

-# gselini.github.io
-User Pages site
+# Software Consultant for Analytical Data Processing

 ![picture](./giorgio.jpeg "giorgio")
 *Fig. 0: Historical picture showing me happy with an apparently invisible presence on my side*

 # about

-Mostly and preferably in telco domain, focusing on data-intensive back-end applications.
+Mostly and preferably in telco domain, focusing on data-intensive back-end applications. \

-Implementing analytical transformations (i.e. deriving data from relationships among data), also in bulk and continuous processing.
+Implementing analytical transformations (i.e. deriving data from relationships among data), also in bulk and continuous processing. \
 Long-term commitment to constructing durable software (as opposed to throw-away stuff).
 Oriented towards projects rather than tasks.

-My goal is not to endlessly repeat what I already know.
+My goal is not to endlessly repeat what I already know, neither do I think that is the best way to employ experienced or skilled people. \
-On the contrary I have a capacity for evolving, using what I know to do what I do not yet know.
+On the contrary I have a capacity for evolving, using what I know to do what I do not yet know. \
 I am driven by my interest in the subject matter, while always keeping in mind the usefulness for others (it is a job).

 This is proven by a sequence of long term cycles: